mwcm/pitcher/readme.md

 --moog-output-filter-cutoff - set cutoff for moog SSM2044 approximation,             int,    default 10000 --force-mono                - convert input to mono, ouput will also be mono,        flag,   default False
 ```

+If you find this project useful, please consider donating to the [NAACP Legal Defense Fund](https://engage.naacpldf.org/dBCvDTd9IEiXX_jPkmkT_w2) or [BLM CA](https://www.blacklivesmatter.ca/)